Last Updated: 11/11/2025

 While this calculation helps you gauge your expenses, you may end up ignoring your opportunity cost of not working on other deals during that time.

-How to calculate your opportunity cost on a long sales cycle
+How to calculate your opportunity cost in a lengthy B2B sales process

-To calculate the opportunity cost of potential sales, here’s what you’d have to look at:
+To calculate the opportunity cost of continuing to work on a potential sales deal, here’s what you’d have to look at:

 • Average sales cycle length: 2 months